shi4yu2/wsig/README.md

-# WSIG Handler and use
+# WSIG Handler and Use
 ## Overview
 This repo provides wsig module for a convenient interface to the riff format of physiology measures.